shakes76/PatternFlow/recognition/README.md

 * `train.py` - Command line utility that trains a new diffusion model on a dataset.
 * `dataset.py` - Wraps a directory of image files in a PyTorch dataloader.
 Images can be any size or format that can be opened by PIL.
 All images are resized to a given dimension, converted to RGB and normalised to a range of -1 to 1.
 * `modules.py` - Contains a Trainer class to handle training of the model.
 Contains the U-Net model and required components.
-* `predict.py` - Command line utility to predictsnew images from an existing `.pth` model
+* `predict.py` - Command line utility to predict a new images from an existing `.pth` model

 ## Usage
 ### Prerequisites